krishna1garikapati/Learning-Python/README.md

-The whole branch is dedicated to Strings chapter and example for each topic
+The whole branch is dedicated to practicing programs